Byzantine Anatolia: Introduction of the thematic system

-The First Siege of Constantniople and Justinian II
+The first siege of Constantinople and Justinian II

-Constans's son Constantine IV (668–685 CE) had been made co-emperor in 654 CE, and ruled in the east while his father campaigned in the west (662–668 CE), succeeding him on the latter's death.
-In 646 CE, almost immediately he had to deal with Arab attacks on Amorium in Phrygia and Chalcedon in Bithynia.
-This was followed by the capture of Cyzicus in Mysia (670 CE), as well as Smyrna and other coastal cities, finally attacking Constantinople in 674 CE.
-This first siege of Constantinople demonstrated how vulnerable the city was to attack, but also its strengths which ultimately prevailed, the Arabs lifting the siege in 678 CE, and after further setbacks signing another truce which allowed Constantine to concentrate on the Balkan threat.
+Constans's son Constantine IV (668–685 AD) had been made co-emperor in 654, and ruled in the east while his father campaigned in the west (662–668), succeeding him on the latter's death.
+In 646, almost immediately he had to deal with Arab attacks on Amorium in Phrygia and Chalcedon in Bithynia.
+This was followed by the capture of Cyzicus in Mysia (670), as well as Smyrna and other coastal cities, finally attacking Constantinople in 674.
+This first siege of Constantinople demonstrated how vulnerable the city was to attack, but also its strengths which ultimately prevailed, the Arabs lifting the siege in 678, and after further setbacks signing another truce which allowed Constantine to concentrate on the Balkan threat.
 For a long time the Danube in the Balkans had been considered the frontier that must be defended to maintain the integrity of Thrace.
-Now a new Slavic threat, the Bulgars crossed the Danube and inflicted heavy losses on the Byzantine forces in 681.
+Now a new Turkic threat, the Bulgars crossed the Danube and inflicted heavy losses on the Byzantine forces in 681.
 Faced with the uncompromising religious controversy that had perplexed his father he convened another ecumenical council, the sixth (Third Council of Constantinople) in 680, which condemned Monotheletism.
 He also initiated a series of civil and military reform to cope with the shrunken and threatened empire.
 This was to do away with the original system of provinces with a new administrative structure based on themata (themes), the remaining parts of Anatolia being divided amongst seven themata.
-When he died in 668 he was succeeded by his son, Justinian II (685–695, 705–711 CE), co-emperor since 681 CE.
+When he died in 668 he was succeeded by his son, Justinian II (685–695, 705–711), co-emperor since 681.